 Now that the audit process has begun, it’s time for you to send one to your new client, and you need some assistance with their list of audit requests.

-What is an audit PBC List?
+What is an audit, PBC List?

-Even though there are no set guidelines, you can expect the list of requested items to include reports and documents related to:
+Even though there are no set guidelines, you can expect the PBC list of requested items to include reports and documents related to:

-Revenue and income
+- Revenue and income.

 The audit checklist is dynamic and will change as the auditing process progresses.
-They can add to, or remove from, the list depending on what’s required for each area
+They can add to, or remove from, the list depending on what’s required for each area.

 The purpose of this audit checklist is to make your auditor’s job a little easier.
 But it can also make your life simpler.
 By using the list to prepare and consolidate your documentation in advance of the audit, you can reduce the audit time, which will save you money.

-Best practices to managing your PBC requests
+Best practices for managing your PBC request list.

-Set a Deadline for the PBC
+Set a Deadline for the PBC list.

 As an auditor, you should try to send your audit checklist no later than 4 weeks before the audit begins.
 This will give you ample time and create enough breathing room for you to go gathering any required information.
 Make sure this deadline is both conveyed to and acknowledged by both the auditor and the client.